 A very big welcome to all of our new Puffins and Puffin Parents!

 We hope that our web page will act as a method of communication, and keep you up to date with what is happening in the classroom.
-We will do our very best to update Puffin's page often, to include useful information and pictures/videos of what we've been up to.

 Our topic this term is The Great Barrier Reef!
 As the largest reef in the world and one which can be seen from space, it’s no wonder that it’s one of the seven natural wonders of the world!